 Isosorbide Mononitrate Extended-Release Tablets, USP, for oral administration, contain 30 mg or 60 mg of isosorbide mononitrate in an extended-release formulation.
 In addition, each tablet contains the following inactive ingredients: ammonium phosphate dibasic, anhydrous lactose, carnauba wax, colloidal silicon dioxide, magnesium stearate, and synthetic paraffin wax.
 Film coating and polishing solution contains: hypromellose, polyethylene glycol, red iron oxide (30 mg tablet only), titanium dioxide, and yellow iron oxide (60 mg tablet only).

-The molecular formula of ISMN is C6H9NO6 and the molecular weight is 191.14.
-The chemical name for ISMN is 1,4:3,6-dianhydro-D-glucitol 5-nitrate; the compound has the following structural formula:
+The chemical name for ISMN is 1,4:3,6-dianhydro-, D-glucitol 5-nitrate; the compound has the following structural formula: